This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Heart medicine helps your heart beat more regularly.

 - Antiplatelets help prevent blood clots.
 This medicine makes it more likely for you to bleed or bruise.

 - Blood thinners keep blood clots from forming.
 Clots may cause heart attacks, strokes, or death.
 This medicine makes it more likely for you to bleed or bruise.

 - Blood tests may be done to check for infection, electrolyte levels, or other causes of heart block.

 - A chest x-ray will show the size of your heart and check for fluid in your lungs.

-- An exercise stress test helps caregivers see the changes that take place in your heart while it is under stress.
-Caregivers may place stress on your heart with exercise or medicine.
-Ask you caregiver for more information about this test.
+- An exercise stress test helps healthcare providers see the changes that take place in your heart while it is under stress.
+Healthcare providers may place stress on your heart with exercise or medicine.
+Ask your healthcare provider for more information about this test.